devadharshini97/devadharshini97/README.md

 - 👋 Hi, I’m Devadharshini
 - 👀 I’m interested in exploring the AIML field with particular interest towards autonomous vehicles
-- 🌱 I’m currently a EE grad student
+- 🌱 I’m an EE grad student at NC State University.
 - 💞️ Looking to collaborate with like-minded people
 - 📫 you can reach me at https://www.linkedin.com/in/devadharshini-ayyappan-302282103